 I didn’t purchase either of them but they are both $37 and if you decline, you’ll get 1 chance to buy each of them for $27.
 Then if you decline that, you can still purchase it from the members area.

-A basic and VERY detailed program on affiliate marketing from the absolute beginning stages and it’s extremely newbie friendly with the way it’s designed.
+A basic and VERY detailed program on affiliate marketing from the absolute beginning stages of making money online and it’s extremely newbie friendly with the way it’s designed.
 There are 22 learning modules within the members area which go over everything you need to have set up to run a website, promote products and most importantly make money online.

 Each module has a video or series of videos detailing each topic and stage of the online marketing process.
 In addition there are also PDF downloads available and the ability to view each lesson (module) in text.